KerryQian/KerryQian/README.md

 - 👋 Hi, I’m @KerryQian
-- 👀 I’m interested in mostly nothing
+- 👀 I’m interested in problem solving
 - 🌱 I’m currently learning Computational Design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me ...
+- 📫 How to reach me kerryqian@hotmail.com

 <!---
 KerryQian/KerryQian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.